How Much Tax Do I Pay on $50,000 Salary?

 - Total FICA: $3,825/year ($318.75/month)

-Your employer matches these amounts exactly — they pay an additional $3,825/year in FICA taxes on your behalf (which you don't see but is part of your total compensation cost to them).
+Your employer matches these amounts exactly — they pay another $3,825/year in FICA on your behalf, which never shows up in your paycheck but is very much part of what you cost them as an employee.

-FICA does not depend on filing status.
+Filing status doesn't touch FICA.
 Whether you're single, married, or head of household, FICA is 7.65% on the first $176,100 of wages.
-No deductions, no credits, no exemptions affect FICA.
+The Social Security wage base is $176,100 for 2026 — on a $50,000 salary, you're well under it, so Social Security applies to your full wages.
+No deductions, no credits, no exemptions reduce FICA.

 Total Take-Home Pay: $50,000 Salary (No State Tax)

-For a single filer in Texas, Florida, or another no-income-tax state:
+For a single filer in Texas, Florida, Nevada, Washington, or any other no-income-tax state, here's the full annual breakdown:

 State Tax Impact: $50,000 Across All 50 States